About

 As one of three front end design leads I was responsible for holding regular 1:1s with my reports, researching and writing documentation to inform 18F's front end strategy, and a wide variety of IC work: building new web applications, reviewing pull requests and design specs, and running design and ideation sessions with project teams.

-My final project at 18F was the U.S. Web Design Standards, which has gradually become de facto design system of numerous federal agencies.
+My final project at 18F was the U.S. Web Design Standards, which has gradually become the de facto design system of numerous federal agencies.
 I refactored interactive components to use WAI-ARIA best practices (and developed a selector-based behavior utility called receptor along the way), improved documentation systems, and occasionally led intake and research sessions with agencies interested in using the system.

 Over the course of nearly a decade I planned, designed, managed and/or built dozens—possibly hundreds—of interactive data visualizations and maps at this groundbreaking and prolific design studio in San Francisco's Mission district.